-A Hazard Evaluation is required for new instructional environments that will have hazardous equipment or hazardous materials.
+A hazard evaluation is strongly recommended for new instructional environments that will have hazardous equipment or hazardous materials.
 The purpose of the evaluation is to recognize and assess any risks of injury or illnesses and; implement safety measures to minimize them.
-The Hazard Evaluation is a collaborative process between faculty and staff with the expertise on equipment and processes; and EHS staff with expertise in safety and health management practices and compliance.
+The hazard evaluation is a collaborative process between faculty and staff, and EHS.
 The evaluation may determine that additional safety measures are necessary to assure compliance with applicable codes, policies and regulations.
-EHS will assist with documenting the Hazard Evaluation and advising on implementation of identified safety measures.
+EHS will assist with documenting the hazard evaluation and advising on implementation of identified safety measures.

-Faculty and staff need to contact EHS when adding new equipment, processes or materials to an existing space.
+Faculty and staff should contact EHS when adding new equipment, processes or materials to an existing space.
 EHS will review conditions in the space to determine if additional control measures may be required or recommended.

 What safety training do I need to provide for students working in my instructional environments?

 Faculty and staff are responsible for developing, providing and documenting specific training for all of the equipment or processes the student will use or be exposed to.